userbiltcreative/Adobe-andtoid-get-started/readme.md

 ## Get help

-[Our growing community on Stackover is a great way to get help](https://stackoverflow.com/questions/tagged/adobecreativesdk).
+[Our growing community on Stackoverflow is a great way to get help](https://stackoverflow.com/questions/tagged/adobecreativesdk).
 Just post your question and tag it with `adobecreativesdk`.

 If you have feedback on this repo, submit a GitHub issue.